Group Classes vs Personal Training: Which Wins for You?

 The full side-by-side comparison

 Here is the full breakdown across the dimensions members actually care about.
+Our coach-to-athlete ratio sits around 1 to 12, which is why our group column reads better than the typical big-box class.

-Dimension Group classes Personal training
+| Dimension | Group classes | Personal training |

-Cost per session $7 to $15 (with monthly membership) $80 to $150
+| Cost per session | $7 to $15 (with monthly membership) | $80 to $150 |

-Coach attention 1 coach to 8 to 15 members 1 coach to 1 client
+| Coach attention | 1 coach to roughly 12 members | 1 coach to 1 client |

-Programming customization Programmed for the class as a whole, scaled by coach Customized to the individual's goals
+| Programming customization | Programmed for the class, scaled by the coach | Customized to the individual's goals |

-Scheduling flexibility Set class times (5+ classes per day at most gyms) Booked appointment, flexible to coach availability
+| Scheduling flexibility | Set class times (multiple classes per day) | Booked appointment, flexible to coach availability |

-Community High.
-Same faces every week.
-Low.
-1-on-1 only.
+| Community | High.
+Same faces every week. | Low.
+1-on-1 only. |

-Accountability Strong (you are expected at class) Strongest (the coach is waiting for you)
+| Accountability | Strong (you are expected at class) | Strongest (the coach is waiting for you) |

-Progression speed Moderate, dependent on class scaling Fast, with focused 1-on-1 attention
+| Progression speed | Moderate, dependent on class scaling | Fast, with focused 1-on-1 attention |

-Injury accommodation Good for minor issues, modest for chronic Excellent for chronic or complex issues
+| Injury accommodation | Good for minor issues, modest for chronic | Excellent for chronic or complex issues |

-Best fit General fitness, community-driven, broad goals Specific goals, plateau-breaking, injury return
+| Best fit | General fitness, community-driven, broad goals | Specific goals, plateau-breaking, injury return |

-Typical month cost $200 to $300 unlimited $640 to $1,200 (twice a week)
+| Typical month cost | $69 to $89 a week depending on frequency | $640 to $1,200 (twice a week) |

 Both options have an honest place.
 Neither is universally better.
-The next two sections walk through when each wins.
+The next two sections walk through when each one wins.

 When group classes win

 Group classes win when the goal is general fitness, community is part of what you want, and you do not have a specific issue that demands 1-on-1 attention.
-That covers a wide majority of members.
+That covers a wide majority of our members.

 The cases where group is the right answer

-• General fitness, weight loss, or body recomp on a normal timeline.
+- General fitness, weight loss, or body recomp on a normal timeline.
 Most of our members fall here.
 Group classes 3 to 5 times a week with consistent attendance gets the job done.

 The case where group is not enough